lgsriclas/tea_service/README.md

 ## Background and Description

-Tea Service is backend application that allows users to manage tea subscriptions.
+Tea Service is a backend application that allows users to manage tea subscriptions.
 It provides API endpoints to get all teas, get one tea, create a new subscription, delete an existing subscription, and get all of a customer's tea subscriptions.
 It utilizes a Ruby on Rails framework and an RSpec suite for testing.
 It was developed as a Mod 4 project at Turing School of Software and Design.
 Project requirements can be found [here](https://mod4.turing.edu/projects/take_home/take_home_be).

 ## Schema